jamesmangos/flash-challenge-3/README.md

 =================

-A challenge for me to learn action-script 3 based on a challenge from http://www.dreamincode.net/forums/topic/62730-unofficial-flash-challenges-3/
+A challenge for me to learn action-script 3 challenge brief can be found at http://www.dreamincode.net/forums/topic/62730-unofficial-flash-challenges-3/